-holds a Master's degree in Business Administration from the University of Surrey in Britain and a Bachelor of Science in Industrial Management from King Fahd University of Petroleum and Minerals.
-He is currently the CEO of the National Tourism Company.
-Previously, he held several positions, including a member of the Executive Committee of Abdulaziz and Saad Al Mojil Trading Company, a member of the Board of Directors and a member of the Audit holds a Bachelor's Degree in Accounting from King Fahd University for Petroleum and Minerals in the Kingdom of Saudi Arabia in 2007.
-He currently holds the position of Head of Local Assets in Public Investment Fund, and before that, he held several positions, including Director of Audit in Edda Co. & Ernst & Young office and Senior Manager in the Internal Audit Group at
+holds a Bachelor's Degree in Accounting from King Fahd University for Petroleum and Minerals in the Kingdom of Saudi Arabia in 2007.
+He currently holds the position of Head of Local Assets in Public Investment Fund, and before that, he held several positions, including Director of Audit in Edda Co. & Ernst & Young office and Senior Manager in the Internal Audit Group at Alinma Bank.

-37 Risk Management Committee
+Risk Management Committee